danielpaulus/quicktime_video_hack/README.md

 ## 3. Usage

 - For just displaying the screen run `qvh gstreamer` and it will work.
-- For troubleshooting run `qvh diagnostics metrics.csv --dump=binary.bin` which will log all important and dump everything to files.
 - For just getting raw media output without Gstreamer involved use `qvh record out.h264 out.wav` or `qvh audio out.wav --wav` for audio only
+- For troubleshooting run `qvh diagnostics metrics.csv --dump=binary.bin` which will persist logs to a file, dump all usb transfers and gather metrics.
+- See `qvh gstreamer --examples` for transcoding media or streaming.
+- For creating mp3 or ogg in audio only mode see `qvh audio out.mp3 --mp3` and `qvh audio out.ogg --ogg`

 ## 4. Technical Docs/ Roll your own implementation